 Becoming a physical therapist requires dedication, education, and a commitment to ongoing learning.
 The educational journey involves obtaining a bachelor’s degree, completing a Doctor of Physical Therapy program, gaining clinical experience, and passing the licensure exam.

-Specializations, continuing education, and state-specific requirements further enhance a physical therapist’s knowledge and expertise.
+Specializations, continuing education, and state-specific requirements further enhance physical therapists’ knowledge and expertise.
 With the right skills, qualifications, and passion for helping others, a career in physical therapy can be both rewarding and fulfilling.

 FAQs– Physical Therapy School Requirements

-To become a physical therapist, you need to complete a bachelor’s degree followed by a Doctor of Physical Therapy (DPT) program.
+To become a physical therapist, you must complete a bachelor’s degree and a Doctor of Physical Therapy (DPT) program.

 DPT programs typically take three years to complete, including both classroom instruction and clinical experiences.